si-mv/swe-resources/module-2/unit-1/workshop-4/oauth-project/sArCaSmR/README.md

 ## If you get to this point, great!

-Here are a few options of things you might try:
+Here are a few options of things you might try next:
+ - if you feel really interested in the crypto side of things, you can research how to verify the id_token locally (without the introspection endpoint) using the [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) library together with [jwks-rsa](https://github.com/auth0/node-jwks-rsa).
+Google's `.well-known` url can be found in their OIDC docs.
- - explore Google's vast api and try and build something interesting around it
+ - explore Google's vast api and try and build something interesting around it - you could sArCaSmIfY a google doc or anything else you feel like doing.
- - check out Spotify's OAuth api and build something around that
+ - check out Spotify's OAuth api and build something around that - maybe sArCaSmR users would like to listen to some music whilst they add some attitude to their gists and docs?
  - have a look at Google's [identity platform](https://developers.google.com/identity/gsi/web) and try to add a sign in with Google button in the "official" way (using Google's libraries and their premade button)